ptrLx/bibcli/README.md

 ## Features

-* Central repository for managing all resources
+* central repository for management of all resources
-* Metadata storage in Bib-Tex format
+* metadata storage in bibtex format
 * project specific reference management
-* Selective Bib-Tex export
+* selective bibtex generation for projects
 * Git integration

 ## How?